 John Brown University has many technology resources available for students.
-All campus buildings and remote sites are interconnected with an Internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
-Wireless networking also extends accessibility in most residential and study areas across the university.
+All campus buildings and remote sites are interconnected with a network and internet infrastructure that allows for authorized access from classrooms, laboratories, offices, residence halls, and remote locations.
+Wireless networking also extends accessibility in most residential and study areas throughout the university.